 We’ve lost another of our Classic Rock artists…singer-songwriter & keyboardist Christine McVie of Fleetwood Mac.
 She died at the age of 79 on November 30th, 2022.
-Christine herself had recently revealed in an interview that she was not healthy, and she died while hospitalized..
+Christine herself had recently revealed in an interview that she was not healthy, and she died while hospitalized.
+Later it was revealed that she died of a massive stroke brought on by an aggressive form of cancer.

 Since Fleetwood Mac had such strong personalities…Stevie Nicks, Lindsey Buckingham, and Mick Fleetwood…the general public might not realize how important the quieter Christine McVie was to the popularity of the group.